adityakswain190/adityakswain190/README.md

 ###

-<p align="left">My name is Aditya Swain and I'm a Final Year Student, from Loyola College</p>
+<p align="left">My name is Aditya K Swain and I'm a Final Year Student, from Loyola College</p>

 ###